 Collapse a pram or pushchair and store in the car

-Having to work prams and pushchairs in with a regular space increases the risk of dinging the cars next to you, which might result in the other person claiming on your car insurance.
+Having to work prams and pushchairs in with a regular space increases the risk of damaging the cars next to you.
+This might result in the other person claiming on your car insurance.

 Over 1 in 5 said they saw a car speeding past them after having to park in a regular space, putting their child at risk.

-Who can use a parent and child parking space and is there an age limit?
+Who can use a parent and child parking bays and is there an age limit?

 The rules might vary between stores, but the general rule is:

 You can park in a parent and child bay if you’re visiting the store with a child that’s under 12 or in a car seat.

 If there’s any signage that says otherwise, go with that instead.